Life of a Flag

 - The amount of wind it is subjected to.
 Wind is the enemy of a flag, not the rain, and the sun will only reduce the original colour brilliance over time.
 Usually by the time the flag has significantly worn in the wind the colours will have faded to a point where the flag should be replaced.
 So the wind is the telling factor in length of life of a flag, and this can usually be judged by how much it “lifts” most of the time.
 For instance, is it streaming out in the wind most of the time?
 Does it lazily lift and wave and fall back against the pole indicating gentle breezes?
 Or does it spend most of its time hanging down?
 These three stages of flag performance result in different flag lives, and hence there is no fair and reasonable time factor possible.
 It will last longer if brought in at night, and of course if flown only on special occasions.

 - The height of the flagpole.
 The higher the pole, the more wind the flag will be subjected to, and this in turn will influence the life of the flag.
 The most popular flagpole height in Australia is 6 meters, and this is attractively dressed by a 2-yard flag.
 The above comments on the amount of wind are fair comments on flag life and pole height, but for higher poles — and correspondingly larger flags (see Choosing the Right Size Flag and Common Sizes of Flags and Poles) — there is more wind and therefore more wear.
 It is our experience and that of our long term customers that life of flags up to 4-yard size is pretty much similar to that for 2-yard flags on 6m poles.
 It is when we get into 6-yard, 11-yard, and larger that wear times differ.
-For instance, the 8-yard Australian flags flying over Sydney Harbour Bridge last only a few weeks.
 The flag on Parliament House Canberra is brought down every three weeks for maintenance repair.
 If flag life and pole height are important to you, it would be best for you to contact us to be put in touch with customers in similar situations.

 - Whether the flag is repaired when wear is first noticed.
 Wear in a flag starts immediately from when it is raised.
 Fibers in the weave rub against themselves and the lint blows away.
 This is similar to the lint in a laundry tumble dryer which is collected by the filter.
 Wear is greatest in the outside or “fly” edge, and extends all the way back to the flagpole end but in reducing amounts.
 When the flag is significantly worn you can notice how thinner the material has become further back from the fly edge.
 Wear in a woven flag will be apparent by a thinning in the two fly corners, leading to holes appearing within the hemmed corners.
 This is the critical moment for most effective repair, as the worn end can be cut off, the flag re-hemmed, with extra life resulting.
 However, if allowed to wear, the hems will soon break through at the corners and wear will rapidly extend further into the flag, depending on the amount of wind.
 All may not be lost at this point.
 If the thinning of the fabric has not extended too much too far into the body of the flag, the worn area may still be removed and replaced by new material.
 However, if the body of the flag is too worn and therefore too weak to support new material, the flag may now be a write-off.
 It is clear therefore that if you keep an eye on possible wear in your flag, we can probably keep it flying longer for you.